TricolorHen061/bwbdocs/docs/blacklisting.rst

     This section is for when you want to block a *group* of 2 or more words, instead of individual ones.
 You can add phrases like "screw you" here, for example.

 Links
     For website links.
-Note that they have to start with either ``http`` or ``https``, or the bot won't count it as a valid link.
+Note that they have to start with either ``http://`` or ``https://``, or the bot won't count it as a valid link.

 ====================
 Editing the sections
 ====================

-Just type in the items you wish to add, seperated by a comma, and press `Submit`.
-Optionally putting spaces after commas will not affect anything.
+Type in the items you wish to add, seperated by a comma, and press `Submit`.
+Putting spaces after commas will not affect anything.

 ======================
 Adding non-swear items
 ======================

-While the bot is meant for blocking bad words, links, and phrases, it can also block normal ones if you add them. **Note:** If you are adding non-swear items to the **words** section, you MUST put an underscore (a ``_``) in front of the non-swear words.
+While the bot is meant for blocking bad words, links, and phrases, it can also block normal ones if you add them.
+**Note:** If you are adding non-swear items to the **words** section, you MUST put an underscore (a ``_``) in front of the non-swear words.
 Read the below FAQ section for more information as to why this needs to be done.

 =============
 Blacklist FAQ